ericlenio/escreen/README.md

 ## Handlers

-Handlers are Javascript modules to do custom event handling so that the nodejs server can customize your session.
+Handlers are Javascript modules to do custom event handling so that the nodejs server (which is of course running on your local machine, and thus has access to local resources) can customize your session.
 Here is how it works.
 In any bash shell there will always exist a function called `_esh_b`, and it is used to request something from the nodejs server and the server returns the handler's response (to stdout).
 Its usage is:

     _esh_b HANDLER_ID arg1 arg2 ...

 where HANDLER_ID is some ID that matches `^\w+$`, and optional arguments come after that.
 By convention, if HANDLER_ID begins with the letter `z`, then the handler should gzip it's response (example below).
 Any optional arguments should match `^\w+$`, i.e. a single argument cannot contain whitespace.

 Handlers should look something like this: